AG Bell College Scholarship Program

 - Four-year undergraduate and graduate students: Include college transcript only.
-If your college only uses an online access format, upload the acknowledgement from the school in your application and provide this address to the school: [email protected]
+If your college only uses an online access format, upload the acknowledgment from the school in your application and provide this address to the school: [email protected]

 - Unweighted GPA:

 - U.S.: 3.25 or higher.

-- Outside U.S.: See application for international grade conversion.
+- Outside the U.S.: See application for international grade conversion.

 - If your school doesn't use a 4.0 scale or doesn't include your unweighted GPA on your transcript, you must include an official letter from your school explaining what your unweighted GPA would be.